TomuIsaac/megashop/readme.md

 1. Set your Braintree credentials in your `.env` file if you want to use PayPal.
 Specifically `BT_MERCHANT_ID`, `BT_PUBLIC_KEY`, `BT_PRIVATE_KEY`.
 1. Set your `APP_URL` in your `.env` file.
 This is needed for Voyager to correctly resolve asset URLs.
 1. Set `ADMIN_PASSWORD` in your `.env` file if you want to specify an admin password.
 If not, the default password is 'password'
-1. `php artisan ecommerce:install`.
-This will migrate the database and run any seeders necessary.
 1. `npm install`
-1. `npm run dev`
 1. `php artisan serve` or use Laravel Valet or Laravel Homestead
 1. Visit `localhost:8000` in your browser
-1. Visit `/admin` if you want to access the Voyager admin backend.
-Admin User/Password: `admin@admin.com/password`.
-Admin Web User/Password: `adminweb@adminweb.com/password`